-Anita Charlesworth is the Director of Research and Economics at the Health Foundation, and Honorary Professor in the College of Social Sciences at the Health Services Management Centre (HSMC) at the University of Birmingham.
+Anita Charlesworth is the Director of Research and the REAL Centre (Research and Economic Analysis for the Long term) at the Health Foundation, and Honorary Professor in the College of Social Sciences at the Health Services Management Centre (HSMC) at the University of Birmingham.

-Anita has an MSc in Health Economics from the University of York and is a Trustee of Tommy’s, the baby charity.
+Anita has an MSc in Health Economics from the University of York.
+She is a Trustee for Tommy’s, the baby charity, and chair of the Office of Health Economics.
 She was awarded a CBE in The Queen's 2017 Birthday Honours List for Services to Economics and Health Policy.